EvgenyBaulin/EvgenyBaulin/README.md

 ### About Me:

 I am a student at the Higher School of Economics and have been programming for over 3 years.
-I have experience in Python, C++, HTML5, CSS5, Go, and Git, and enjoy working with others to develop solutions.
 My passion for programming fuels my curiosity to learn and explore new technologies.
 I'm always eager to take on new challenges and expand my skill set.